Higher Education and Inclusion: A Win-Win Strategy

 Several HEI activities were implemented through MSIs serving as the prime or sub-awardee.
 These could be any of the five types of MSIs: Historically Black Colleges and Universities (HBCU), Hispanic Serving Institutions (HSI), Tribal Colleges and Universities (TCU), American Indian-and Alaskan Native-Serving Institutions (AIANSI), and Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI).

-As an example, Arizona State University, an AIANSI, was an implementing partner on several activities funded by the Office of Education, such as the Higher Engineering Education Alliance Program (HEEAP).
+As an example, Arizona State University, an AIANSI, was an implementing partner on several activities funded by the Center for Education, such as the Higher Engineering Education Alliance Program (HEEAP).

 The HELA also identified a few activities that affected other marginalized or underrepresented populations, such as orphans and vulnerable children, LGBTQ (lesbian, gay, bisexual, transgender, and queer individuals), and indigenous people.
 For example, the Lifelong Learning Project in Guatemala engaged indigenous people by providing teacher education and ministry support for Mayan language training.